jhychan/parsec-cloud-host/readme.md

 # Parsec Cloud Host using PowerShell DSC
 Configure a cloud-hosted parsec VM in using PowerShell DSC.

-Largly based on the [Parsec Cloud Prep Tool](https://github.com/jamesstringerparsec/Parsec-Cloud-Preparation-Tool).
+Largly based on the [Parsec Cloud Preparation Tool](https://github.com/jamesstringerparsec/Parsec-Cloud-Preparation-Tool).

+# Status
+Still in a very alpha state, so not quite on par with the Parsec Cloud Preparation Tool.
+Nvidia driver install and parsec post-install config are the key functions still being worked on.

 # How to use this
 1. Build a Window Server 2016 or Server 2019 machine.
 This module supports: